thegrayeminence/material-manager/readme.md

 ### FAQ
 #### What Is 'PBR'?
 PBR stands for Physically Based Rendering.
-It's a technique used in computer graphics to render images that closely resemble real-life by mimicking the physical properties of materials and following the laws of optics.
-The core idea behind PBR is to ensure that objects interact with light in a realistic manner, making digital scenes look more believable.
+It's a technique used in computer graphics to render images that mimick the laws of optics and closely resemble the material properties of real-life surfaces.
+The core idea behind PBR is to ensure that objects interact with light in a realistic manner, making digital scenes look more believable in a diverse range of lighting conditions.

-PBR uses algorithms (based on real-world equations) to process a set of textures/bitmaps (each analogous to different optical phenomena) to reflect how materials absorb, reflect, refract, scatter, or diffuse light.
+PBR uses algorithms (based on real-world equations) to process a set of textures/bitmaps (each analogous to different optical phenomena) to reflect how materials absorb/reflect/refract/scatter/etc light.
 This can involve:

 **Base Color**: Captures the true color of a material without shadows or reflections.<br>
 **Roughness**: Determines the surface's microtexture, influencing how it scatters light.<br>